Alpine, Texas: Public art

 A mural in the former post office at 109 West E St was painted as part of the New Deal public works programs during the Great Depression.
 Surviving murals from the project are found in 60 or so Texas cities and towns.
 Completed in 1940, this mural is by a Spanish-born and trained artist, Jose Moya del Pino, who was living and working in San Francisco.
-In the foreground, three figures recline on a rocky overlook (somewhat improbably, but this is art, not photography).
-They are each reading: a book, a magazine, and a tabloid newspaper, celebrating how the post office brings information and education to small towns and even cattle ranches.
+In the foreground, three figures recline on a rocky overlook.
+They are each reading: a book, a magazine, and a tabloid newspaper, celebrating how the post office brings information and education to small towns and cattle ranches.
 On the horizon, the Twin Sisters Mountain mark the location, with the town in the middle distance, including, at the behest of townspeople, the characteristic red-brick buildings of the Sul Ross State campus.